35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 Mark Large/Daily Mail/PA Wire

-The Duke and Duchess of Cambridge go on a fishing trip on the Highlander Ranger boat after visiting Skidegate Youth Centre on the island of Haida Gwaii during the royal tour of Canada.
+The Duke and Duchess of Cambridge go on a fishing trip on the Highlander Ranger boat after visiting Skidegate Youth Centre on the island of Haida Gwaii on Sept.
+30, 2016 during the royal tour of Canada.

 -

-The Duchess of Cambridge with her daughter Princess Charlotte at a children's party for Military families at Government House in Victoria during the Royal Tour of Canada.
+The Duchess of Cambridge with her daughter Princess Charlotte at a children's party for Military families at Government House on Sept.
+29, 2016 in Victoria during the Royal Tour of Canada.

 -